tjbotcz/manuals/en/watson-services/README.md

 ## Watson Assisstant service

 Watson Assisstant is tool for creating dialogs (chats).
 For fast start we have prepared a simple dialog which you can import to the service before you start creating your own chats.
 [Download the dialog here](https://drive.google.com/open?id=1-H3Tm_Le7OZP0Uzuw1moKFghC54GRycN).
 In "Catalog" search for _**Watson Assisstant**_ a click on "Create".
 New page with service configuration will open.
-Clicking the "Launch" button you get a new window - the actual tool for creating chats.
-Select "Workspace" tab where you will find icon for importing the downloaded dialog file (see picture below).
+Clicking the "Launch" button gets you to the new window - the actual user interface for creating chats.
+Select "Skills" tab, then create skills by importing the downloaded dialog file.
+On the tile of the created skills, you can access the credentials for the chat.

 ![WA Workspace](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/wa-workspace.png)

-After importing the dialog, the newly created workspace will open.
-Icon imitating snail will bring you to the credential details you need for configuration file on TJBot (credentials.js).
-In case of Watson Assisstant service there are 3 credentials: workspace id, username a password.
+In case of Watson Assisstant service we are using API V1, so there are 3 credentials you will need: workspace id, username a password.
+The username will be: *apikey*.

 ![WA Credentials](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/wa-credentials.png)